 “Hampstead” is the latest feature and a highly acclaimed British-Belgian co-production directed by Joel Hopkins, one of Britain’s most sought after and respected filmmakers.
 It’s his fourth feature film so far, and as it turns out, he still tends to work with Academy Award-winning actors.
 After collaborating with Dustin Hoffman and Emma Thompson, both two-time Oscar winners, on “Last Chance Harvey” (2008), and with Ms. Thompson again on “The Love Punch” (2013), he has now cast Diane Keaton (Oscar for Woody Allen’s “Annie Hall,” 1977) in “Hampstead.”
 Keep in mind that these three actors total an astonishing number of fifteen Academy Award nominations and five Academy Awards.
 So, as far as Mr. Hopkins is concerned, when you work with the very best as he does, you also are one of the very best.

-As the screenwriter-director of “Jump Tomorrow” (2001), “Last Chance Harvey” (2008), “The Love Punch” (2013), and now “Hampstead”—only as a director since this film was based on Robert Festinger’s script—Mr. Hopkins once again demonstrates his magnificent ability as a storyteller by introducing another heartwarming and mature romance between two elderly people, characters played by Diane Keaton and Brendan Gleason, who star in an uplifting story set in London’s community of Hampstead.
+As the screenwriter-director of “Jump Tomorrow” (2001), “Last Chance Harvey” (2008), “The Love Punch” (2013), and now “Hampstead”—this time, only as a director, since this film was based on Robert Festinger’s script—Mr. Hopkins once again demonstrates his magnificent ability as a storyteller by introducing another heartwarming and mature romance between two older adults, characters played by Diane Keaton and Brendan Gleason, in an uplifting story set in the London community of Hampstead.

-Mr. Hopkins, it’s wonderful to see that in “Hampstead,” as well as in your previous films, you take the time to focus on characters who are in their sixties, who really care about each other, friendship or a relationship is something that’s really valuable to them, and it’s all done in style in your intimate and mature comedy-dramas.
+Mr. Hopkins, it’s wonderful to see that in “Hampstead,” as well as in your previous films, you take the time to focus on characters who are in their sixties and who really care about each other.
+Friendship or a relationship is something that’s really valuable to them, and it’s all done in style in your intimate and mature comedy-dramas.
 Is that your true niche?

 For “Hampstead” you didn’t create the characters, since you didn’t write the screenplay.
 To what extend was this film different to you?

 It was interesting.
-On a practical level I quite enjoyed on this coming to it sort of fresh, with my own input.
+On a practical level, I quite enjoyed this, coming to it sort of fresh, with my own input.
 I was also very collaborative with the writer and heard what he had to say.
 The practical process was a little less neurotic [laughs], whereas when I write the script myself, I live with the story and the characters for a long time until I start shooting and get the chance to make it real.
 Somehow that’s a little bit tougher, but when you have written something, you’ve done a lot of work during that writing process—a lot of directing notes have come into your head, so this time I had to catch up a bit and work harder as a director to own the story.
 But now, I’m desperate to write again.
-I am writing in fact something that I’ll direct.
+I am writing, in fact, something that I’ll direct.